Frequently Asked Questions

 Will Edutopia promote my blog, website, contest, or app?

-We receive so many worthy requests to share, our social media channels would be swamped by them if we did.
-Tip: If you share something on our Facebook wall, others who follow Edutopia will see it and might be inspired to share it with their colleagues and friends.
+Sorry, we receive so many worthy requests to share, our social media channels would be swamped by them if we did.

 I’m looking for information about a specific topic, strategy, issue, or subject.
 How do I find it?